Skip to main content

 Park History

-Serranía de Bagre was designated as a Biological Corridor within Panama's protected areas system as part of a landscape-scale approach to conservation in the Darién region that recognized the limitations of a single protected area approach for maintaining viable wildlife populations.
-Biological corridor designation in Panama reflects international conservation thinking that emerged from metapopulation ecology, which demonstrated that isolated forest fragments support smaller and more extinction-prone wildlife populations than connected landscapes.
-The establishment of the Serranía de Bagre corridor was supported by conservation organizations and Panamanian government programs focused on maintaining the ecological integrity of the Darién landscape beyond the boundaries of the existing national park.
+Serranía de Bagre was designated as a Biological Corridor within Panama's protected areas system in 1995, specifically to bridge the gap between Punta Patiño Nature Reserve and Darién National Park and maintain landscape-scale wildlife connectivity.
+[1] Biological corridor designation in Panama reflects international conservation thinking that emerged from metapopulation ecology, which demonstrated that isolated forest fragments support smaller and more extinction-prone wildlife populations than connected landscapes.
+Conservation efforts in the corridor have been supported by MiAmbiente and organizations including ANCÓN, which conduct boundary patrols and coordinate with Emberá and Wounaan Indigenous communities.
+[2]

 Major Trails And Attractions

 The Serranía de Bagre Biological Corridor is a remote and difficult-to-access area not oriented toward conventional tourism.
 Scientists and specialized wildlife researchers visit the area for biodiversity surveys and ecological monitoring.
-The corridor's exceptional bird diversity makes it potentially attractive to serious birdwatchers willing to navigate the logistical challenges of accessing the Darién highlands.
+The corridor's exceptional bird diversity — including the great green macaw and harpy eagle — makes it potentially attractive to serious birdwatchers willing to navigate the logistical challenges of accessing the Darién.
 Indigenous communities within the corridor may offer guided experiences for visitors interested in the forests and wildlife of the region, though established eco-tourism infrastructure is minimal.
-The primary value of the corridor is ecological rather than recreational, providing movement pathways for wildlife that sustain populations across the larger Darién landscape.

 Visitor Facilities And Travel

 Access to the Serranía de Bagre is extremely challenging given the absence of road infrastructure in the Darién highlands.
 Small aircraft and river travel by canoe or motorized boat are the primary options for reaching the general area.
 The nearest service centers are Metetí and La Palma in Darién province, accessible from Panama City by road.
 Community accommodations and eco-lodge facilities are virtually absent within the biological corridor zone.
-Visitors interested in the area should coordinate with Panama's Ministerio de Ambiente and with Indigenous community organizations in the Darién.
-Specialized adventure tourism operators based in Panama City occasionally organize expeditions to the Darién highlands for experienced wildlife travelers.
+Visitors interested in the area should coordinate with Panama's Ministerio de Ambiente (MiAmbiente) and with Indigenous community organizations in the Darién.

 Conservation And Sustainability

 The conservation effectiveness of the Serranía de Bagre Biological Corridor depends on maintaining forest connectivity across a landscape that includes multiple jurisdictions and land tenure types.
 Key threats include illegal logging, agricultural encroachment from colonist farmers advancing from the Pacific side of the Darién, and the potential for road construction that could open currently inaccessible areas to rapid deforestation.
-Conservation monitoring programs assess the corridor's effectiveness by tracking wildlife movement indicators, deforestation rates using satellite imagery, and forest quality in key linkage zones.
-Indigenous territorial governance within the Darién provides a crucial conservation layer, as Emberá and Wounaan communities have strong incentives to maintain forest cover that supports their traditional livelihoods and cultural practices.
+MiAmbiente and ANCÓN conduct regular patrols to monitor the corridor boundaries and coordinate with Punta Patiño Ramsar Wetland managers.
+[1] Indigenous territorial governance within the Darién provides a crucial conservation layer, as Emberá and Wounaan communities have strong incentives to maintain forest cover that supports their traditional livelihoods and cultural practices.

 Visitor Ratings